Ficool

 Yes, G6 was a frighteningly manipulative woman.

 "Are you not returning to the Bastion yet, Your Highness?"
-Eliza asked, directing her full, simpering attention to Prince Dio.
+Eliza asked, directing full, simpering attention to Prince Dio.

 The ornate door clicked shut, sealing them in a sun-drenched cage.
 The moment it closed, G6's posture shifted from faux-submission to a predator's easy stance.